The FOX Corporation,

 “Hello boss,” Agent Dan spoke from the other end.
 “I just got to Anthanna and I’m yet to locate the officers.”

-“Wait a minute, I’ll send your number and they’ll you.”
+“Wait a minute, I’ll send your number to them and they’ll find you.”

 “We have to look for a way to do everything simultaneously,” he looked up and answered Evelyn’s question after a minute.

 El Deols, Anthanna.

 Thomas lay peacefully in the hospital bed with his eyes closed.
 He still had bandages all over his chest and one around his forehead.
 A wide plaster also laid on his swollen right cheek.
 He had slept off after being administered his morning dose of medicine.